-Finding our trading style is important.
-Most of us bounce around different trading systems, methods and personalities looking for what is right for us.
-And what is right for us is not necessarily right for many other traders.
-The combination, and therefore choice, of indicators, methods, timeframes and systems is massive.
-To stumble across a way that matches our personality, time and commitment is probably not going to happen immediately.
-Most of us (and certainly me included) try everything that we can find – thereby being driven by the personalities of the people encouraging us to use (and pay for) their system or method.
+A trading strategy that matches our personality, time and commitment will not happen immediately.
+Most of us (me included) try everything that we can find – thereby being driven by the characters of the people encouraging us to use (and pay for) their system or method.
 This is a time-wasting and expensive way to go about things.
-Not only expensive because we pay for the system, but also because if the system does not suit our personality then the expense comes via our inevitable trading losses.
+Not only expensive because we pay for the system, but also because if the system does not suit our personality, then the expense comes via our inevitable trading losses.

 You will be surprised at how simple trading and investing is, once you get past the coded words.
-I said trading couldn’t be simpler, and that is true, but transforming that into something that provides a consistent profitable return is quite another thing.
+I said trading couldn’t be more straightforward, and that is true, but transforming that into something that provides a consistently profitable return is quite another thing.
 But there I go, like everyone else, bringing in the mystique again!